 Aspects that might be identified about entities might be based upon the entity itself, or upon a class that the entity belongs to.
 For example, “Daffodil” may be associated with the class “flower,” because a daffodil is a type of flower.
-Looking at aspects associated with classes that entities may belong to can be helpful, especially when there isn’t much information about a specific named entity, and expanding the gathering of aspects to classes that an entity belongs to may provide additional candidate aspects that might be included in search results.
+Looking at aspects associated with classes that entities may belong to can be helpful, especially when there isn’t much information about a specific named entity.
+Expanding the gathering of aspects to classes that an entity belongs to may provide additional candidate aspects that might be included in search results.

-Aspects can be located in a number of places.
+Aspects can be located in several places.
 For example, search histories might be viewed in search query log files to see how people have refined queries in the past.
 If I search for popcorn, and then follow that up with a search for “microwave popcorn,” I’ve refined my query.
 Microwave popcorn would be considered a query refinement.
 A query refinement doesn’t have to include the original query term – for example, if I search for “computer,” and then “laptop,” I’ve also refined my query.

 Query refinements can be used to identify potential aspects of named entities.
 In my search for “Hawaii” above, I may then go on to search for “Hawaii Beaches,” “Hawaii hotels,” and “Hawaii weather.”
-Each of those searches identify possible aspects of the named entity Hawaii – beaches, hotels, and weather.
+Each of those searches identifies possible aspects of the named entity Hawaii – beaches, hotels, and weather.

-So, if someone searches for “vietnam travel packages,” they’ve included a named entity (Vietnam), a property of the entity (travel), and a possible aspect of that entity and property (packages).
+So, if someone searches for “Vietnam travel packages,” they’ve included a named entity (Vietnam), a property of the entity (travel), and a possible aspect of that entity and property (packages).